TomatenKuchenDEV/docs/docs/role.md

 ---
 title: Role command
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 The role command allows you to manage roles and their members on a server.
 ---

 This page explains the subcommands of the `role` command and explains their features.